 Suez is also another seaport city with over half a million residents.
 It has extensive port facilities with three harbors: Adabya, Ain Sokhna and Port Tawfiq.
 The city has a bit of an industrial metropolitan feel to it; it has highways and railway lines that connect it with Port Said, Ismailia end even Cairo.
 It also has a petrochemical plant and oil refineries that extend pipelines all the way to Cairo.
 Businesses that are interested in Egypt as a whole, could find Suez a good segue market to re-transfer their products nationwide.

 Egypt has long been dependent on its high profits from tourism in the country.
 This opens up yet another geo-targeting opportunity for companies interested to market their products in Egypt and beyond—the high tourist influx.

-Egypt has accommodated more than 32 million tourists in the past 3 years alone, 80% of which were not Arabs.
-Winter season is the high season in Egypt, and many Europeans particularly spend their Christmas and New Year holidays there.
-The majority seem to be coming from Germany, Russia and Italy.
+Egypt has accommodated more than 42.97 million tourists in 2020 which dropped from 136.28 due to travelers’ restriction to curb the Corona Virus, about 80% of which were not Arabs.
+The Winter season is the high season in Egypt, and many Europeans particularly spend their Christmas and New Year holidays there.
+The majority seem to be coming from Germany, Russia, and Italy.

 Below are some cities in Egypt that regularly host a potential audience or user group that is broader than just the local Egyptians.